nurupo/ci-release-publisher/README.md

                           Commit the release should point to.
 By default it's set to $TRAVIS_COMMIT when publishing to the same repo and not set when publishing to a different repo.
+    --latest-release-check-event-type {any,api,cron,push} [{any,api,cron,push} ...]
+                          Consider only builds of specific event types when checking if the current build is the latest.
     --numbered-release    Publish a numbered release.
 A separate "ci-<branch>-<build_number>" release will be made for
                           each build.
 You must specify at least one of